GrinonBarrett/Taksidos/Placeholder Species.md

-## SPRITE-KIN
+## Pizye
-Faeries more comfortable with both civilization and adventure than most, sprite-kin are nimble folks with a penchant for mischief.
-Sprite-kin characters get the following features;
+;

 **Creature Type**: Sprite-kin are fey.

-**Size**: Sprite-kin stand between 3-4 feet tall.
-They can weigh between 84-132 pounds.
-They are medium creatures.
+**Size**: Sylphes are between 6-9 inches in length.
+Their wingspan is between 60-120% of their length.
+They can weigh between 6.5-15 pounds.
+They are diminutive creatures.

-**Ability Score Modification**: As a Sprite-Kin, you have the following adjustments to your attributes
+**Ability Score Modification**: As a sylphe, you have the following adjustments to your attributes
 -1 [Body]
-+1 [Rflx]
+-1 [Empy]
-+1 [Will]
+Choose three attributes.
+Each are increased by 1.

-Choose an attribute.
-It is increased by a single level.
+**Languages**: You gain competency in the Common Tongue, the Wild Tongue, and Auroglossa.

-**Languages**: You gain competency in the Common Tongue and one other language of your choice.
+**Run Speed**: You may run up to .5 yard per move.

-**Run Speed**: You may run up to 4 yards per move.
+**Climb Speed**: You may climb up to 1 yard per move, presuming it is reasonable terrain to climb.

-**Climb Speed**: You may climb up to 1.5 yards per move, presuming it is reasonable terrain to climb.
+**Swim speed**: You may swim up to .5 yard per move, presuming the water isn’t too rough.

-**Swim speed**: You may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Fly speed**: You can fly at a speed of 10 yards per move.
+You must move at least 2 yards per round to remain aloft.
+If you are not prone, you may hover instead.

-**Fly speed**: You can fly at a speed of 3 yards per move.
+**Unarmed Attacks**: Have no effect unless affected by another feature.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |